Huntingdon Lease Extension - Free Consultation

 Lender Requirement

-Using our service will provide you increased control over the value of your Huntingdon leasehold, as your property will be more valuable and saleable in respect of lease length should you want to sell.
-The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you increased control over the value of your Huntingdon leasehold, as your property will be more valuable and marketable in respect of lease length should you wish to sell.
+The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.

 Huntingdon case: